If you have questions about EVgo chargers, you're in the right place!

 We continue to expand our charging network, especially in regions where we're not yet available to serve EV drivers.
-To help our EVgo members get the most out of their plan, we've partnered with other EV charging networks, such as ChargePoint.
+To help our EVgo members get the most out of their plan, we've partnered with roaming partner networks, such as ChargePoint.

-With our roaming partnerships, you'll be able to see partner charging stations right from your EVgo app.
+With our roaming partners, you'll be able to see partner charging stations within your EVgo app.
 At the station, you'll also be able to start and pay for a charging session.

-To view partner charging stations on the EVgo app, you should:
+To view partner charging stations on the EVgo app: